G3F4/javascript-basics-workshop/README.md

           }
         ```
 2. Move logic to function
-    - creating header
+    - creating header, label and input
-    - input code
+    - event listening
+    - appending to DOM
 3. Call function after defining
     - check browser, there should be no visible changes

 ## Abstracting rendering

 - `if` statement
 - and `else if`
 - and `else`

-1. Create mutable variable for storing active view name
+1. Create mutable variable for storing active view name, with name `activeView`
     - initialize variable with value `welcome`
 2. Create function called `render` with no arguments
 3. Inside `render` function clear game content